How to write an Effective Architect Resume?

 A Resume is an important tool to advertise yourself.
 So whether you’re a fresher or a senior executive you definitely need a resume to grab your dream job.
 In this post, I’m going to let you know how to write an effective resume for Architects.

 Resume objective or career objective is very important for any resume.
 So please read how to write an effective resume objective which never fails.
 It is always good to avoid non-specific objective.
 Make sure you target your job sector/divisions (for example design).
-If you’re a senior level executive, then you can target your job objective by job role wise.
+If you’re a senior level executive, then you can target your job objective by your desired job role.

 Profile Summary for an effective Architect resume